CERN/CAiMIRA/README.md

 ##### Prerequisites

-Make sure you have the needed dependencies intalled:
+Make sure you have the needed dependencies installed:

 ```
 pip install notebook jupyterlab